1921 |1931 |

 The 1911 Census for England was taken on the night of 2 April 1911.
 The 1911 Census for Sheffield is now online at dundee-a.1911census.co.uk - cautionary note to review the Terms and Conditions carefully for credit charges.

 The official release date was set for January 2012, however, the Information Commissioner decided that The National Archives should individually evaluate requests for specific information from the 1911 census on a case-by-case basis under the Freedom of Information Act.
 In response to this, The National Archives will also be fast-tracking the process of digitising the census in order to be able to begin releasing an online version, with key sensitive information removed, from early 2009.
 Click for More Information.

 The 1921 Census for England was taken on the night of 19 June 1921.
-It has a possible release date of January 2022.
+It has an anticipated release of early Spring 2022.